drhaz/drhaz.github.io/_pages/about.md

 ----

-Instrumentation Scientist at the [Las Cumbres Observatory](https://lco.global).
+Head of Instrumentation at the [Las Cumbres Observatory](https://lco.global).

-Herding a bunch of CCD controllers, commissioning the NRES fleet of high resolution spectrographs, integrating the future  2 meter telescope instrument ( Muscat 3), and helping everywhere in the observatory as needed.
+Herding a bunch of CCD controllers, commissioning the NRES fleet of high resolution spectrographs, integrating the future  2 meter telescope instrument ( Muscat 3, 4), renewing the 0.4m telscope fleet, and helping everywhere in the observatory as needed.

 If you want to leave a message, I can receive pgp encrypted messages.
 Feel free to fetch my <a href="/static/0BDD9EB4.asc"> pgp public key</a>.